Blog-Reference and Blog-Reference on Aug 22 adapted to context and Blog-Reference on Sep 17

 Georgescu-Roegen was well aware that the axiomatic foundations of economics are defective.
 Neither Orthodoxy nor Heterodoxy got this pivotal methodological point until this day.

-Georgescu-Roegen was also well aware of his fellow economists’ utter scientific incompetence: “Knight lamented that there are many members of the economic profession who are ‘mathematicians first and economists afterwards.’
+Georgescu-Roegen was also well aware of his fellow economists’ utter scientific incompetence: “Knight lamented that there are many members of the economics profession who are ‘mathematicians first and economists afterwards.’
 The situation since Knights time has become much worse.
 There are endeavors that now pass for the most desirable kind of economic contributions although they are just plain mathematical exercises, not only without any economic substance but also without mathematical value.
 Their authors are not something first and something else afterwards; they are neither mathematicians nor economists.”
 (1979, p.
 317)

 This is the very definition of economics as cargo cult science.
 The situation since Georgescu-Roegen’s time has become even worse.